nuxt/image/docs/content/en/custom-provider.md

 - `providerOptions`: The provider options that defined in `nuxt.config`.
 - `runtime`: The absolute path to runtime file.
 - `runtimeOptions`: Public options to use in runtime.
-Do not pass any secret info here because these option will use in client side.
+Do not pass any secret info here because these options will be used in client side.
 - `middleware`: A server middleware to optimize images.